WestonGFX/Meme-Mayhem/README.txt

 Developed by: WestonGFX

-Art assets and sound design: [Placeholder for full release]
+Art assets and sound design: [WestonGFX + placeholder for more credits]

 Special thanks to the roguelike community for inspiration.

 ===========================================================
-For bug reports and feedback, please contact: support@peperogue.com
+For bug reports and feedback, please contact: westongfx@gmail.com
 ===========================================================